 If you were tested because you have symptoms of COVID-19, self-isolate (stay in your room) until you have not had any symptoms for 48 hours.

 You can return to your normal activities when you have not had symptoms for 48 hours.
 This includes going to work or school.

 If your symptoms continue or get worse, phone your GP.

 If you were tested because you are a close contact and you do not have symptoms of COVID-19, continue to restrict your movements (stay at home) for 14 days.

 Do this from the last date you were in contact with the person who tested positive for COVID-19.
 If you’re not sure when that was, restrict your movements until the date you were told by contact tracing.

 The people you live with

-The people you live with no longer need to restrict their movements.
+If you do not have symptoms, the people you live with no longer need to restrict their movements.
 They should continue to follow the advice to protect yourself and others.

-Close contacts who get a negative result sometimes need to have a second test.
+Close contacts who get a negative result usually need to have a second test.
 This is because it can take up to 14 days for the virus to show up in your system after you have been exposed to it.
 Even though your test result is negative, you could still have the virus.